-As we reach the height of summer, when many of the earlier showstoppers have peaked and are starting to wind down, some shrubs really hit their zenith with lush growth, fabulous flowers, or pretty fruits.
-(And, with fall planting just around the corner, now’s the time to take stock of the garden and with an eye toward spots that need a bit of late summer interest.)
+As we reach the height of summer, many of the earlier showstoppers have peaked and are starting to wind down.
+Now it's time for some shrubs to really hit their zenith with lush growth, fabulous flowers, or pretty fruits.
+(And, with fall planting just around the corner, now's the time to take stock of the garden.
+Also, keep an eye toward spots that need a bit of late summer interest.)

-To get you started we asked Monrovia craftsman Suzette Nordstrom (who’s based in MN) to give us her picks for 5 shrubs are look seriously stunning in August in the Midwest.
+To get you started, we asked Monrovia craftsman Suzette Nordstrom (who's based in MN).
+She gave us her picks for 5 shrubs are look seriously stunning in August in the Midwest.
 Here’s what she told us!

 (Plants overlap zones, so you might want to check out these other regions for more ideas:

-Long-lasting, cone-shaped white flower clusters look crisp and cool now in the heat of August and then turn rosy-red as they age in late summer and fall.
+Long-lasting, cone-shaped white flower clusters look crisp and cool now in the heat of August.
+Then, they'll turn rosy-red as they age in late summer and fall.
 A great cut flower for late summer tables.
 Up to 12 ft. tall and 10 ft. wide.
 Zone: 4 – 8.

 Light-pink blooms followed by abundant large pink fruits that remain on bare stems in winter.
 Important late season food source for many species.
 (And good for you too!
 Loads of colorful cut berry sprays for autumn decorating.)
 Up to 4 ft. tall and wide.
 Zone: 3 – 7